jjw-spectrum/abilify-aes/README.md

 - aristada (the drug's brand name in the UK)
 Even when the information is there, it's often scattered across a variety of fields, including

 FAERS is accessible through a [public dashboard](https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/fda-adverse-event-reporting-system-faers-public-dashboard), which is great for research purposes.
-But because of all the weirdness described above, I recommend either downloading, cleaning and collating the [quarterly data files](https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html) provided by the FDA or querying the openFDA [drug adverse event API](https://open.fda.gov/apis/drug/event/).
-Because my query was so specific and ultimately only corresponded to a tiny slice of the jillions of records available, I opted for the latter method, which I'll describe below.
+But because of all the weirdness described above, I recommend either querying the openFDA [drug adverse event API](https://open.fda.gov/apis/drug/event/) *or* downloading, cleaning and collating the [quarterly data files](https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html) provided by the FDA.
+Because my query was so specific and ultimately only corresponded to a tiny slice of the jillions of records available, I opted for the former method, which I'll describe below.

 ## How I did it